Masaryk University Academic and Professional Employee Code of Ethics

 a) mutual trust and awareness in research and development and the subsequent publication of results,

-b) respect for intellectual property and an objective assessment of his or her creative contribution and the creative contributions of others, especially when publishing results as a team.
+b) respect for his or her own creative contribution and the creative contributions of others, especially when publishing results as a team.

 An employee is loyal to the university.
-In this sense, loyalty refers to acknowledging that the credit for research and educational activities results reached by an employee on campus with the aid of university technical and human resources is not exclusively his or her own.
-The transmission of such results to third institutions or persons for personal gain is considered unethical.
+In this sense, loyalty refers to acknowledging that the credit for research and educational activities results reached by an employee on campus with the aid of university technical and human resources is not exclusively his/her own.
+The transmission of such results to third institutions or persons for personal gain is considered immoral.

 Relationship with the Public